 Progressive visionary, philosopher, activist, author and orator Cornel West has dedicated his career to education and social justice.
 Best known for his classic books, Race Matters and Democracy Matters, as well as the memoir, Brother West: Living and Loving Out Loud, West’s work draws from Christian, Marxist, and transcendentalist traditions to explore race, gender and class issues in American society.

 In a reading list for Newsweek, West included seminal tomes by Plato, Chekhov, and Toni Morrison.
 Find his recommendations below, and complement with the bookshelves of Angela Davis, bell hooks, Noam Chomsky, Malcolm X and MLK.
+For a deeper look at his approach to thought, compassion, and community, check out his Masterclass on how to think like a philosopher.

 “So much of the most profound thought in the West is a serious wrestling with issues raised by this book.” -CW